 Thankfully, the online version of the tax code lets you search by topic.
 Phew!

 However, if you’re not keen to believe me, you can also listen to financial experts like Grant Cardone or James Altucher, who share my perspective that 401k’s are a scam.
 In Grant’s words, “The 401(k) is merely where you kiss your money away for 40 years hoping it grows up.”

 As James puts it, “[401k’s] are scams.
 This is another trillion dollar industry that has a lot of money at stake if people stop believing in the mythology bolted to the scam… Then there is revenue-sharing between employers and 401k plan managers.
 Is this legal?
 Yes.”

+It was cash flow from assets and investments that pay me today.
 With that context, should we get started?

 What is a 401K Plan?

 A 401(k) plan is a retirement savings vehicle offered by an employer to an employee.
 It lets the employee save a fraction of their paycheck and invest it without taxes being taken out first.

 Instead, taxes are deferred until the money is withdrawn from the account when the employee reaches 59.5 years or older.